-- (1) Estimates provided in Table 4 are indicative only and subject to refinement at subdivision stage. - (2) Typical areas and dimensions of lots for R60 R80 grouped housing and multiple dwelling sites cannot be specific as these sites will be subject to detailed subdivision design and site responsive planning. - (3) Detailed Area Plans would be prepared for medium density (R30, R40 & R60) 'rear loaded' laneway lots and R80 multiple dwelling sites. - (4) Grouped dwellings for R30 sites include '4 packs' and 2 lots served by a shared driveway.
+- (1) Estimates provided in Table 4 are indicative only and subject to refinement at subdivision stage. - (2) Typical floor areas and size of apartments for R80 multiple dwelling sites cannot be specific as these will be subject to detailed subdivision design and site responsive planning. - (3) Detailed Area Plans would be prepared for medium density (R30 & R40)lots and R80 multiple dwelling sites.